osaosemwen/cloudapplication-kubernetes/README.md

 $ kubectl autoscale deployment nginx-deployment --min=3 --max=15

-This sets the current deployment of pods to be a minimum of 3 and a maximum of 15.
+This sets the current deployment of pods to auto sclae to a minimum of 3 and a maximum of 15.

-Whats next clean up!!!!!!
+# Whats next clean up!!!!!!

+It is very important to clean up your deployemnt!!

+# What next
 can we do more with kubernetes, like providing a Software as a service using clusters from a monolith?? can we  make our roll out and edition using pipelines? please read the next article.